Same Difference: Sean Smith solo career

+After the disbandment of Same Difference, Sean Smith moved into musical theatre and solo music.

-After Same Difference disbanded, Sean Smith performed in the title role of Aladdin in December 2015 at the Stiwt Theatre in Wrexham alongside Alex Reid.
+In December 2015, he performed in the title role of Aladdin at the Stiwt Theatre in Wrexham, appearing alongside Alex Reid.

-He then went on to perform in a lead role in the touring UK production of 'That's Entertainment' from 4 April until 8 October 2016, performing alongside artists such as Jane McDonald & The Overtones.
+From April to October 2016, Smith toured the UK in a lead role in the stage production That's Entertainment, performing with artists including Jane McDonald and The Overtones.

-Sean signed to Energise Records as a solo artist, and released his debut solo single "Turn Me On" on 23 September 2016.
-The single was written by Nalle Ahlstedt and Christian Ingebrigtsen from A1.
-The remix EP which featured a remix by Paul Varney.
+In September 2016, Smith signed with Energise Records and released his debut solo single, "Turn Me On".
+The track was written by Nalle Ahlstedt and Christian Ingebrigtsen of A1 and was accompanied by a remix EP featuring a remix by Paul Varney.

-He appeared in the title role of Aladdin at the Epstein Theatre in Liverpool from 8 December 2016 to 8 January 2017, starring alongside Natasha Hamilton, Jordan Davies and Mark Byron.
+Later that year, Smith returned to the role of Aladdin, appearing at the Epstein Theatre in Liverpool from December 2016 to January 2017, alongside Natasha Hamilton, Jordan Davies and Mark Byron.

-Sean released his second solo single "Magic" on 26 May 2017.
-On 22 May 2017, he appeared on the ITV show Loose Women to promote "Magic" and unveil his new look.
+In May 2017, he released his second solo single, "Magic".
+That month, he appeared on the ITV programme Loose Women to promote the release and debut a new image.

-His third solo single "Fire" was released on 2 November 2017.
+Smith’s third solo single, "Fire", followed in November 2017.

-Sean recorded a cover version of the track "Verona", originally performed by singers Koit Toome and Laura Põldvere, with Australian singer Peter Wilson.
-The single was produced by Matt Pop and released on 16 August 2018.
+In August 2018, he released a cover of "Verona", originally performed by Koit Toome and Laura Põldvere, recorded as a duet with Australian singer Peter Wilson.
+The track was produced by Matt Pop.

-He appeared in Sleeping Beauty playing Prince Charming at the Capitol Theatre, Horsham in December 2018, starring alongside Ben Ofodu.

-Sean released the single, "Do or Die" on 28 February 2019.

-Sean played Tin Man in The Wizard Of Oz at The Epstein in Liverpool from 11 to 27 April 2019.
+Smith continued his theatre work with performances as Prince Charming in Sleeping Beauty at the Capitol Theatre in Horsham in December 2018, and as the Tin Man in The Wizard of Oz at the Epstein Theatre in Liverpool in April 2019.